IhorKulinich/trello_crm_table/README.md

 there are

-trello board, with columns(named lists) and cards in every card can be:
+trello board, with columns(named lists) and cards. in every card can be:
 - deadline time and data of that card
 - members